Skip to main content

 Use --delete to remove any objects in Xano that are not present in your local files.
 This ensures your workspace matches your local directory exactly.

 The --delete flag will permanently remove objects from your Xano workspace that don’t exist in the local push.
-Double-check your local files before using this flag.
+Double-check your git diff to be confident before using this flag.

 Typical Workflow